scotws/RISC-V-tests/docs/qemu_fedora_riscv_setup.md

 Run the shell script.
 The terminal window you are using will show the console.
 Login with "root" as the user name and "riscv" as the password.
 You'll want to change that first thing with `passwd`.
-Create a normal user, for instance:
+Then create normal user, for instance:

 ```
         useradd --home /home/scot scot
         passwd scot
 ```

+Add a password.

 The Fedora version currently available on the server is seriously old.
 Upgrade it following https://docs.fedoraproject.org/en-US/quick-docs/dnf-system-upgrade/